downquark7/resume-builder/README.md

 ```

 Notes:
-- You can also pass explicit packages instead of using requirements.txt: `python -m scripts.check_library_activity --packages langchain langchain-community langchain-ollama`.
+- You can also pass explicit packages instead of using requirements.txt: `python -m scripts.check_library_activity --packages langchain-ollama jinja2`.
 - Set a GitHub token via GH_TOKEN or GITHUB_TOKEN env var to raise rate limits.

 ## Configuration